 Any time you’re given a healthy array of options, however, you also have to contend with a correlating number of choices.
 And choices can be tough (even deciding what to eat for dinner can ignite some epic debates), so it’s easy to see why selecting a hearing aid that will last you for a number of years might, at first, give you a lot to think about.

 Knowing what to expect when the hearing aid selection process starts can help ease some of your decision-making anxiety.
-The more you know ahead of time, the better prepared you’ll be navigating your hearing aid options.

 What style of hearing aid should you choose?

 When it comes to selecting a hearing aid, style and substance are very much joined at the hip.
 That’s because hearing aids are usually available in four specific styles–and each of these styles has functional and aesthetic ramifications (so, you know, style and substance).
 The four basic models are:

 - Invisible-in-the-canal: These are tiny hearing aids you place directly in your ear canal.
 The power tends to be on the limited side, but the advantage is that these hearing aids are virtually invisible.

 - In-the-canal: They aren’t quite as small as the “invisible” kind, but they still tend to be less conspicuous, which is something many individuals like.

 - Shell-in-the-ear: Shell in the ear models are those that tend to be a bit larger, sitting comfortably in the shell of the ear.
 These tend to be larger and more powerful models–but definitely more noticeable.